warp32767/DroidBot/PRIVACY.md

 ## 5. Your Rights

-5.1 You can request access, modification, or deletion of your data by contacting us on Discord at @sdrlp or @echo.the.lynx
+5.1 You can request access, modification, or deletion of your data by contacting me on Discord at @sdrlp

 ## 6. Data Security